Do you worry about losing your chickens to predators?

-But if they attack a chick or a full grown bird they usually leave feathers or wings behind because they can’t get these parts down their throats.
+However, if they attack a chick or a full grown bird they usually leave feathers or wings behind because they can’t get these parts down their throats.

-However, you will usually see no other signs of disturbance.
+Still, you will usually see no other signs of disturbance.

 I’m sure you have heard the term, ‘there’s a fox in the hen house.’
 That is because at some point there could be considering how much they love chickens.

-So you’ll recognize that a fox has been in your coop if your chicken is missing.
+You’ll recognize that a fox has been in your coop if your chicken is missing.
 They might leave feathers behind because often foxes kill more food than they can eat in one setting.

 Then they store the rest of the food in a buried storage space in the ground.